Multilevel User Credibility Assessment in Social Networks

+First, we quantify the overall importance of three feature categories---profile features, tweet embeddings, and comment sentiment embeddings---by summing the absolute SHAP values across all samples and model classes.
+Figure~\ref{overall_feature_importance} presents these results as bar plots, highlighting each category's relative contribution to the model's predictions.
+This high-level summary clarifies which information source---profile data, tweet content, or comment sentiment---exerts the greatest influence on the classifier.

+We next examine profile features in detail.
+For each credibility class, we compute absolute SHAP values for individual profile features and aggregate them by class.
+Figure~\ref{profile_feature_importance} displays these results as bar plots, showing each feature's relative contribution to predicting its corresponding class.
+This class-level analysis identifies which profile attributes, such as engagement and activity metrics, most strongly distinguish between credibility levels.

+The feature-importance analysis yields several insights.
+At the category level, \emph{profile features} provide the strongest signal for credibility, followed by \emph{tweet embeddings} and \emph{comment sentiment embeddings}, indicating user metadata is most predictive.
+The class-specific analysis shows \emph{account creation time} is the single most influential feature across classes.
+Other features with large overall importance---\emph{number of symbols}, \emph{presence of profile URL}, and \emph{geo-enabled}---contribute primarily to a single class. \emph{Engagement metrics} (likes, favorites count, favorited status, retweet count) are consistently important for distinguishing credibility levels.
+By contrast, traditional indicators used in binary fake-account detection---\emph{statuses count}, \emph{verified status}, and \emph{follower count}---have a more balanced but smaller impact in this multi-class setting.
+Overall, both global and class-specific features shape model decisions, with engagement and account metadata being the strongest predictors.

-Considering a broad spectrum of features by our model and handling them properly improves the performance of MultiCred compared to cases where only a subset of features is used.
-The experimental results indicate that, as expected, considering both textual and non-textual features together enhances the model's performance.
-The incorporation of users' opinions into the final vector, on average, increases accuracy by 4.09\% across all classification settings.
-Additionally, adding tweet embeddings to the final vector results in an average improvement of 2.46\% in accuracy.
+Considering a broad spectrum of features and processing them appropriately improves MultiCred's performance relative to using only a subset.
+Experiments show that combining textual and non-textual features yields better results: adding user opinions (comment sentiment embeddings) to the final feature vector increases accuracy by an average of 4.09\% across all classification settings, and including tweet embeddings produces an additional average accuracy gain of 2.46\%.

-An observation in our experimental results is that with an increase in the number of classes, the F1-score usually decreases for all the methods.
-As the number of classes increases, data points of different classes become more intertwined in the feature space, making it considerably harder to distinguish between them.
-The results indicate that even though the performance of MultiCred degrades as the number of classes increases, it still outperforms the other methods, and its performance improvement is considerable.